cronelab/ReconstructionSuite/CONTRIBUTING.md

 it can be incorporated into the master branch.

 To help developing `seek` or `ReconstructionVisualizer`, you will need a few adjustments to your installation as shown below.
+To install packages, we use ``npm``.

 ## Running tests
 To develop locally, clone the project and run ``yarn`` from the project root.
 This will install external dependencies.

 To make sure all javascript code conforms to standards, run the linter with

     npm run lint

-or

-    yarn lint

 The lint configurations are stored in `.eslintrc.json` file.
 We follow Google's JavaScript standards (subject to change).